Chapter 5.40

 3. Abandonment.
 No person shall abandon any animal which they own or is in their custody.
 In this context, “abandon” means to leave the animal unattended for more than 48 consecutive hours or without food, water, or shelter for more than 12 hours.

 4. Poisoning.
-No person shall expose any known poisonous substance, whether mixed with food or not, so that a reasonable person would know or should know that such substance would probably cause animals to be attracted thereto, eat thereof, and be poisoned thereby; however, this subsection does not make unlawful the poisoning of rats or mice with commercial rat poison mixed with vegetable substances.
+No person shall expose any known poisonous substance, whether mixed with food or not, that a reasonable person would know or should know that such substance would probably cause animals to be attracted thereto, eat thereof, and be poisoned thereby; however, this subsection does not make unlawful the poisoning of rats or mice with commercial mouse or rat poison.

 a.
 Any animal found receiving inhumane treatment, as described in this section, may be removed and impounded at the expense of the owner.